SALT-NLP/group-website/README.md

 ## Deployment
 The group website is currently deployed on a server provided by [Stanford Domains](https://domains.stanford.edu/) under the cpanel called `salt`.
 The corresponding domain name is  https://saltlab.stanford.edu/.

-### Update the website on Stanford Domains server
+We have set up a Github workflow to automatically update the website whenever there is a new commit on the `main` branch.

-Currently, Yijia Shao will update the website when there are new PRs.
-May figure out how to automate this process in the future :)
+### Manually update the website on Stanford Domains server

 1. In the local development environment, run `hugo` and compress `./public` into `public.zip`.